 Montana Days on Market

-❱ The average time it took to sell a home dropped 15 days compared to the first quarter of 2021.
+❱ The average time it took to sell a home rose 19 days compared to the same period in 2022.

-❱ During the first quarter, it took an average of 68 days to sell a home in the region.
+❱ During the first quarter, it took an average of 93 days to sell a home in the markets covered by this report.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.